Forest Carbon Partnership Facility

 • Designing and implementing accurate measurements, monitoring and verification systems to enable reporting on emissions from deforestation and forest degradation.

 • The Carbon Fund provides payments for verified emission reductions from REDD+ programmes in countries that have made considerable progress towards REDD+ readiness.
+By the end of 2024, eight partner countries of the FCPF Carbon Fund have received results-based payments, totaling USD 164 million.
 Assistance is divided into four main categories:

 • General Economic Policies and Regulations (taxation, subsidies, rural credit, certification, law enforcement)